-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-Along with the city of Mendoza, some of the most popular tourist attractions in Argentina are found here, including the highest mountain massifs in the Andes.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-It essentially comprised, historically, the provinces of Mendoza, San Juan and San Luis.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+Historically, it comprised the provinces of Mendoza, San Juan, and San Luis.

-Today, the province of La Rioja is often included in the economic macroregion which is called New Cuyo.
-Culturally however, La Rioja is part of the Argentine Northwest, rather than of Cuyo.
+Today, the province of La Rioja is often included in the economic macroregion called New Cuyo.
+Culturally, however, La Rioja is part of the Argentine Northwest rather than of Cuyo.

-The region's first European visitor was the Spanish adventurer Francisco de Villagrá, in 1551.
-This area later, in what now is Argentina, became the first to experience permanent interior settlement.
+The region's first European visitor was the Spanish adventurer Francisco de Villagrá in 1551.
+This area later became the first to experience permanent interior settlement in what now is Argentina.

-Mendoza is the largest city in the Cuyo.
+Mendoza is the largest city in Cuyo.
 It was founded in the 16th century but was destroyed by an earthquake in 1861.
-The city was rebuilt with wider streets and stronger buildings.
-The smaller city of San Juan also suffered from major earthquakes in 1944 and 1977.
+The city was rebuilt with wider streets and more substantial buildings.
+The smaller town of San Juan also suffered from significant earthquakes in 1944 and 1977.

-The Cuyo area has an economy based on the irrigated cultivation of grapes, fruits and vegetables as well as the oil, gas, copper, lead and uranium industries.
+The Cuyo area has an economy based on the irrigated cultivation of grapes, fruits, and vegetables and the oil, gas, copper, lead, and uranium industries.

-Wine production in the Cuyo region represents almost 80% of Argentina's total national production and the wines are considered some of the best in the world.
-Olives, potatoes, tomatoes and fruits are also cultivated as well as production of sweets and preserved foods.
+Wine production in the Cuyo region represents almost 80% of Argentina's total national production, and the wines are considered some of the best in the world.
+In addition, olives, potatoes, tomatoes, and fruits are also cultivated and produce sweets and preserved foods.

 The region of Cuyo has an arid or semi-arid climate with an average annual precipitation of about 100 to 500 mm (4 to 20 in) that is generally unreliable from year to year.

-With very low humidity, abundant sunshine throughout the year and a temperate climate, the region is suitable for wine production.
+The region is suitable for wine production with very low humidity, abundant sunshine throughout the year, and a temperate climate.
 However, droughts are often frequent and prolonged.

-Summers in the region are hot and generally very sunny, averaging as much as 10 hours per day.
-In contrast, winters are dry and cold and average around 7–8 hours of sunshine per day.
+Summer in the region is hot and generally very sunny, averaging as much as 10 hours per day.
+In contrast, winters are dry and cold and average around 7–8 hours of sunshine daily.
 Temperatures can vary widely with altitude.

-As in other parts of Argentina, tourism is an important source of income.
+As in other parts of Argentina, tourism is an essential source of income.
 Some of the sites that receive a large number of visitors are the following: